-Even if you have drained some water out of the system, the remaining water can freeze, expand and crack the PVC piping (rigid, white pipe), usually from fitting to fitting.
+Even if you have drained the water out of your irrigation system, some water remains and can freeze, expand, and crack PVC piping (rigid, white pipe).
 Polyethylene pipe (flexible, black pipe) is used in many freezing climates.
-Although polyethylene pipe is more flexible and can expand under pressure, water left inside could freeze and rupture the pipe walls.
-Freezing water in the backflow assembly will damage the internal components and could possibly crack the brass body.
+Although polyethylene pipe is more flexible and can expand under pressure, water left inside can freeze and rupture the pipe walls.
+Freezing water in the backflow assembly will damage the internal components and can crack the brass body.

-To minimize the risk of freeze damage to your irrigation system, you'll need to "winterize" your irrigation system.
-Irrigation systems in areas where "winterization" is mandatory are installed using one of three types of water removal in mind: manual drain, auto drain, or blowout.
-If you don't know your system type, it would be best to use the blowout method.
+To minimize the risk of freeze damage, you'll need to winterize your irrigation system.
+In areas where winterization is mandatory, irrigation systems are installed using one of three types of water removal: manual drain, auto drain, or blowout.
+If you don't know your system type, it is best to use the blowout method.

 Manual Drain Method